-The last taxicab lemur's researcher has disappeared under unknown circumstances and the only thing he left behind was an n by m map with some cells marked as taxicab lemurs' foraging area 1.
+The last taxicab lemur's researcher has disappeared under unknown circumstances and the only thing he left behind was an n by m map with some cells marked as taxicab lemurs' foraging area (the circumstances of this event are still unclear; the latest theory suggests that the newly discovered species of lemurs may not be herbivorous after all...).
 Slightly disturbed by that story, Bajtazar is currently wondering if this map is reliable.
 Therefore he would like to check if there exists such a set of groups of taxicab lemurs, that their foraging area would match precisely the cells marked on the map.